What is Kratom?

 Mitragyna Speciosa, commonly called kratom, is a plant in the coffee family that grows in Southeast Asia.
 The plant is made up of 40+ alkaloids, of which Mitragynine can be theprimary alkaloid and the most abundant active alkaloid.
 The veins of the kratom leaves are distinct and vary in color from a light yellow to deep green and brownish red.
 People across Southeast Asia have been using these leaves for centuries.
 It has been traditionally used to help with pain and energy by those doing strenuous labor.
 It has also been traditionally brewed into an herbal tea for relaxation.

-In modern times, kratom is used for several reasons, such as alleviating temporary discomfort, restore natural energy levels, increase focus, improve mood, and help with relaxation and promoting calm.†
+In modern times, kratom tablets are used for several reasons, such as alleviating temporary discomfort, restore natural energy levels, increase focus, improve mood, and help with relaxation and promoting calm.

 To determine if the plant mitragyna speciosa, more commonly known as kratom, is dangerous, we look to existing data on toxicity.
 We also look at parallels and comparisons to determine reasonable safety.
 At some point absolutely everything (even good’ole H2O) becomes too much and can be toxic.